-Phoenix isn't quite like other American cities — like when you have to slam on the brakes because there's a coyote in the road.
+Phoenix isn't quite like other American cities.
+Sometimes you have to slam on the brakes because there's a coyote or horse in the middle of the road.

 Below, find 10 things about Phoenix you'll have to explain to people who aren't from here:

 It's not actually a pig; it just looks like one.
 How to pronounce this Spanish word?
 It's have-a-leena.